-well.
-For a court to accept your complaint, the complaint must set forth a claim for relief.37 A court can throw out your complaint if it is not well-pleaded.
+You must include several basic elements in your Title II or Section 504 complaint.
+If you do not, the court will dismiss your lawsuit.
+Fortunately, most of the elements are the same for both statutes, so a well-pleaded complaint under one statute will most likely meet the requirements of the other.
+For a court to accept your complaint, the complaint must set forth a claim for relief.
+A court can throw out your complaint if it is not well-pleaded.
 A well-pleaded complaint must meet the requirements of Rule 8(a) of the Federal Rules of Civil Procedure (F.R.C.P.).
 According to F.R.C.P.
 8(a):

-A pleading that states a claim for relief must contain: (1) a short and plain statement of the grounds for the court's jurisdiction, unless the court already has jurisdiction and the claim needs no new jurisdictional support; (2) a short and plain statement of the claim showing that the pleader is entitled to relief, and (3) a demand for the relief sought, which may include relief in the alternative or different types of relief.38
+A pleading that states a claim for relief must contain: (1) a short and plain statement of the grounds for the court's jurisdiction, unless the court already has jurisdiction and the claim needs no new jurisdictional support; (2) a short and plain statement of the claim showing that the pleader is entitled to relief, and (3) a demand for the relief sought, which may include relief in the alternative or different types of relief.

-More simply put, you should write a clear statement that explains why the issue you face would deserve the courts listening to and fixing the problem.
-You should try to include in your statement, what the prison did wrong, why you think you should get help under Section 504 or the ADA, and what you want the court to do about the problem.
+More simply, you should write a clear statement that explains why the issue you face deserves the court's attention.
+In your statement, you should try to include what the prison did wrong, why you think you should get help under Section 504 or the ADA, and what you want the court to do about the problem.
 To state a Title II claim, your complaint must say that:

-- (1) You are an individual with a disability; - (2) You are "qualified to participate in or receive the benefit of" the particular service, program, or activity at the prison or jail that discriminated against you; - (3) You were excluded from participation in or denied the benefits of the service, program, or activity at your prison/jail, or you were discriminated against in some other way; and - (4) This exclusion, denial of benefits, or discrimination was because of your disability.39
+- (1) You are an individual with a disability; - (2) You are "qualified to participate in or receive the benefit of" the particular service, program, or activity at the prison or jail that discriminated against you; - (3) You were excluded from participation in or denied the benefits of the service, program, or activity at your prison/jail, or you were discriminated against in some other way; and - (4) This exclusion, denial of benefits, or discrimination was because of your disability.

 A claim under Section 504 has one additional requirement.
 Section 504 covers all federal facilities, but only those state and local facilities that receive federal funding.
-So your complaint must state that the facility receives federal funding.40
+So your complaint must state that the facility receives federal funding. $^{41}$